 She talked her way into a meeting with the executive director of production company Partizan, home to Academy Award-winning French film director Michel Gondry, a couple of weeks after arriving.
 She was offered a job at reception, which she declined.
 “I was too embarrassed to say I wanted to be a director because I didn’t have anything to show her.
 She said, ‘Why don’t we just keep in touch?’”

-Kinga began making videos for lots of of-the-moment acts, including Tilly and the Wall; a very fresh-faced, pre-EDM Calvin Harris (for
+Kinga began making videos for lots of of-the-moment acts, including Tilly and the Wall; a very fresh-faced, pre-EDM Calvin Harris (for ‘Merrymaking At My Place’); and The Teenagers, the French indie pop band who broke through with the tongue-in-cheek, highly inappropriate ‘Homecoming’ in 2007.

 “I’ll always have a soft spot for that video because of the organic, innocent way it came to life,” says Kinga.
 “I connected with the band through MySpace, literally made it [the clip] for pocket money, with a Super 8mm camera I bought on eBay, with film I bought online, with kids I casted from MySpace and a minimal crew of three others that I somehow connected through magazine credits.”